Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/databases.md

     - Use Firestore in Native mode for mobile and web apps

 ## Cloud Bigtable
+- It is a columnar database.
+It is also wide columnar database.
+Makes it suitable for analytics queries

-- It is a fully managed NoSQL bit data database with petabyte-scale and very low latency
+- It is a fully managed NoSQL big data database with petabyte-scale and very low latency
-- It seamlessly sells for throughput
+- It seamlessly scales for throughput
 - Ideal for Ad Tech, Fintech and IoT because supports high read and write throughput with low latency
 - It a great storage engine for ML applications
 - It integrates with open source big data tools such as Hadoop, Cloud Dataflow and Cloud Dataproc